The Human-Driven Technology Platform

-Our technology, trusted by the OISTE/WISeKey’s Swiss based cryptographic Root of Trust (“RoT”) provides secure authentication and identification, in both physical and virtual environments, for the Internet of Things, Blockchain and Artificial Intelligence.
+Our technology is Trusted by the OISTE/WISeKey’s Swiss-based cryptographic Root of Trust (“RoT”) provides secure authentication and identification, in both physical and virtual environments, for the Internet of Things, Blockchain, and Artificial Intelligence.
 The WISeKey RoT serves as a common trust anchor to ensure the integrity of online transactions among objects and between objects and people.
 For more information, visit www.wisekey.com.